aleksandr-vin/aleksandr-vin.github.io/_drafts/2022-12-26-last-week-of-the-year.md

 ## Back to Shadow on Raspberry Pi

 Okay, Shadow client installed following [this blog post](https://shadow.tech/blog/teamshadow/shadow-raspberry-pi).
+Some things still not working:

+- [ ] Audio is not working on Raspberry Pi
-Nimbus+ game pad connected by bluetooth, but on shadow Windows it's vertical axis is reversed.
-And mouse over bluetooth is lagging a bit.
+- [ ] Nimbus+ game pad connected by bluetooth, but on shadow Windows it's vertical axis is reversed
+- [ ] And mouse over bluetooth is lagging a bit.
 That *Delux m618 mini* mouse has a radio USB dongle, but looks like [drivers](https://www.deluxworld.com/en-service.html?stoken=4e642cda56a52c5f42a222bac9db468e&title=618) are only for Windows.